-Many people in the US have various type of dental problems.
+Many people in the US have various types of dental problems.
 With these, many people have many dental questions.
 We are looking to answer these dental question inquiries, to hopefully help people get more dental knowledge and info.

 This is an important dental statistic in the US, according to the CDC.org - Centers for Disease Control-